 Other metaphysicians like Jean-Paul Sartre came to similar conclusions.
 In fact, Sartre declared that once morality is out of the equation, finding moral “values in an intelligible heaven” is crazy.
 Man, therefore, is a ‘useless passion.”

 Sartre, who bragged about having been “in whorehouses all over the world,” added that “Nowhere is it written that good exists, that we must be honest or must not lie, since we are on a plane shared only by men.”

-Nietzsche got his ideas from Arthur Schopenhauer, who ended up hating his mother and contracting syphilis, presumably as a form of revenge of their turbulent and unhappy relationship.
-Syphilis had already taken a toll on figures and writers like Schubert, Donizetti, Paganani, Manet, Baudelaire, Maupassant, etc.
+Nietzsche got his ideas from Arthur Schopenhauer, who ended up hating his mother and contracting syphilis, presumably as a form of revenge for their turbulent and unhappy relationship.
+Syphilis had already taken a toll on figures and writers like Schubert, Donizetti, Paganini, Manet, Baudelaire, Maupassant, etc.

 Schopenhauer’s relationship with his mother had a powerful influence on his philosophy, which he fleshed out in his famous work The World as Will and Representation.

 “We begin in the madness of carnal desire and the transport of voluptuousness,” writes Schopenhauer elsewhere, and “we end in the dissolution of all our parts and the musty stench of corpses.”
 Schopenhauer viewed the world not in a Logo-centric way but in a meaningless void that some writers have called “vitalistic irrationality.”